ImperialCollegeLondon/pyrealm/docs/source/index.md

   using the [T Model](users/tmodel/tmodel) {cite:p}`Li:2014bc`.

 The `core` module
-: Contains fundamental utilities and physics functionality which is shared across the code base.
-Contains the [hygro](users/hygro) and the utilities submodules.
+: Contains fundamental utilities and physics functionality shared across the package, including the [hygro](users/hygro) and the utilities submodules.

 ## Indices and tables